Service tiers in the DTU-based purchase model

 |Maximum number of databases per pool||500||500||100|

-More than 1 TB of storage in the Premium tier is currently available in all regions except: China East, China North, Germany Central, Germany Northeast, West Central US, US DoD regions, and US Government Central.
+More than 1 TB of storage in the Premium tier is currently available in all regions except: China East, China North, Germany Central, and Germany Northeast.
 In these regions, the storage max in the Premium tier is limited to 1 TB.
 For more information, see P11-P15 current limitations.

 Under some circumstances, you may need to shrink a database to reclaim unused space.
 For more information, see manage file space in Azure SQL Database.